geotrev/undernet/CONTRIBUTING.md

 # Contributing to Monolith

-We love your input!
-We want to make contributing to this project as easy and transparent as possible, whether it's:
+All input is good input!
+Contributing to this project should be as easy and transparent as possible, whether it's:

 * Reporting a bug
 * Discussing the current state of the code